 Let me give you a specific example quoted from one of our consultant’s reports (though the names have been altered):

 “David was skeptical about the unpublished market, however, he followed the directions and reached out to a woman (Rita) he had worked with 8-9 years ago.
 They had not spoken in all that time.

 After picking herself up off the floor from surprise at his call she and he had a great conversation.
 Towards the end she told him she had just received a promotion and her VP role now needed to be filled.
 She referred David to the President and they met earlier this week.
 Rita called David yesterday and told him the president loved him and wants to bring him on board.
 Rita (who he will report to) is meeting with him next week to talk about the offer!!”

-Yes, it requires dedication and “moving your feet” but it pays off—75% of our clients land through the unpublished market where there is less competition and higher compensation.
+Yes, it requires dedication and “moving your feet” but it pays off–75% of our clients land through the unpublished job market.
+Why?
+Because there is less competition and higher compensation.

 “I’ve been working my magic LOL — I have two opportunities I need some research on please.